-Take in the beauty of flowers and plants arranged near water elements at the Lincoln Park Conservatory Spring Flower Show.
-Stroll through rows of tropical flowers and towering palm trees in this indoor paradise.
-Relax in an array of Spring blossoms including tulips. buttercups, roses and lilies.
+Take in the beauty of flowers and plants and the color families that they reflect in nature.
+Stroll through rows of tropical flowers and towering palm trees in this indoor paradise while absorbing unusual botanical designs and color schemes.

 The conservatory is open Wednesday through Sunday from 10 am to 5:00 pm.
 Admission is free but reservations are highly recommended.
 Book reservations here.